psychopy/workshops/source/translators/setUpVersionControl.rst

 What does all this mean?
 ----------------------------

-- You have establish a direct back-and-forth between you and your online fork on *GitHub*
+- You have established a direct back-and-forth between you and your online fork on *GitHub*

   - You can manipulate files without interfering with anyone else
+- But now

-- But now, you can contribute your changes to the original repository from via *pull requests* online
+  - you can contribute your changes to the original repository from via *pull requests* online

-  - In GitHub jargon, you would make a *pull request* from *origin* (your online, forked repository) to *upstream* (the main *psychopy* repository)
+  - In *GitHub* jargon, you would make a *pull request* from *origin* (your online, forked repository) to *upstream* (the main *psychopy* repository)

 - The importance of this will become clear later